 Lisa Kurt – Reno, NV

-Lisa Kurt is an artist and illustrator living and working in Reno, NV since 2008.
-She grew up and lived in the Boston area, receiving her BFA in illustration from the Massachusetts College of Art.
+Lisa Kurt is an artist and illustrator living and working in the high desert mountains of Reno, NV.
+She specializes in children’s and editorial illustration.
+Originally from Massachusetts, she received her BFA from the Massachusetts College of Art and Design.

-Lisa works primarily with acrylics and mixed media on canvas or wood panels; her work integrates maps and other ephemera within her paintings.
+Lisa works primarily with acrylics and mixed media; her work integrates maps and other ephemera within her paintings.
 Through her work, she explores stories that involve people, animals, and creatures in mysterious settings, often incorporating nature and the unexpected.
-Her work entails traces of nostalgia, melancholy, and whimsical facets that allow a bit of mystery to remain.
 Lisa’s work focuses on themes surrounding childhood, nature, memory, stories, mythologies, allegory, and dreams.

 J Darragh – Reno, NV